-Assume that Big Dog Carworks Corp. purchases another company for \$10 million (\$10M).
-BDCC takes over all operations, including management and staff.
+LO8 - Explain good- Assume that Big Dog Carworks Corp. purchases another company for \$10 will and identify where million (\$10M).
+BDCC takes over all operations, including management on the balance sheet and staff.
 There are no liabilities.
 The fair values of the purchased assets consist of the following: